At a Glance - Rearranging Expressions

 6. Getting rid of parentheses

-Use any moves that are not contained within the above "toolbox," and you might draw a penalty flag.
+Use any moves that aren't in the "toolbox," and you might draw a penalty flag.
 Incorrect Rearrangement of Expressions: 15 yards and loss of down.

-Using combinations of the allowable moves together to rearrange an expression into an equivalent expression is called simplification.
-A sentence such as the preceding one, however, which contains 8 words of at least 8 letters in length, has probably not been simplified.
+Using combos of those moves together to rearrange an expression into an equivalent expression is called simplification.